 Colours like orange, yellow and neutrals that are warm are the most ideal as they give the impression of positive energy and joy.
 The kitchen space will also feel light and welcoming.
 The wooden cabinets should also have colours that exude happiness and warmth.

 This is another place that is frequented by family and friends.
 It should always look to impress and inspire your guests.
+Decorators in Chelsea ensure can create this lasting impression for you.

 Here you should strike a middle ground when picking your colours.
 The aim should be to aim for elegance while still keeping it a bit formal.
-This means that it’s not about the furniture colours you choose but also the colour scheme of the whole room.
+This means that it’s not about the furniture colours you choose but also the colour scheme for the whole room.

 This space is much underrated.
 It’s probably the first place you visit in the morning and the last at night.
 In those times, you want a sight that is cool and not trying to stimulate your senses too much.
 Paler colours are the best when it comes to this part of the house.